jmriebold/lab-equipment/README.md

 # Usage
 ## South
-<b>Important:</b> Whenever changes are made to "equipment" app, run (within the top level lab-equipment repository folder that this README is found in):
+<b>Important:</b> Whenever changes are made to models that will require changes to the database, run (within the top level lab-equipment repository folder that this README is found in):

     python manage.py schemamigration equipment --auto
     python manage.py migrate equipment